 Negative: Rob Zombie did a poor job attempting to resurrect the Halloween franchise and its signature antagonist.

-Michael’s family in The First Act, looks like something off of “Here Comes Honey Boo Boo.”
+Michael’s family in The First Act, look like something off of “Here Comes Honey Boo Boo.”
 In the original, Michael’s family were mellow prior to killing his sister.
-To put salt in the wound, nearly every single character (excluding Loomis, Sheriff Brackett & Isamel Cruz)) is an unsympathetic moron lacking redeeming qualities.
+To put salt in the wound, nearly every single character (excluding Loomis, Sheriff Brackett & Isamel Cruz) is an unsympathetic moron lacking redeeming qualities.

 Michael’s sister Judith, is dressed like a street walker.
-What kind of sick person lets their daughter wear clothes like a floozy?
+What kind of sick person lets their daughter wear clothes like a slut?
 Oh I know, any member of The Kardashian/Jenner Family!

 Rob nearly butchered Laurie’s personality by “violating” a bagel in front of her stepmom.
-Who the heck does that?
+Who the heck does that in front of a relative or stepparent?
+This isn’t “The Osbournes!”

 Cinematography is extremely shaky like an uncontrollable roller coaster ride.
 It’s difficult to tell what’s going on.
-Who’s the moron behind the camera a Red Bull crazed Speedy Gonzalez?
+Who’s the dimwit behind the camera, a Red Bull crazed Speedy Gonzalez?

 The Final Verdict: D, FOR DUNCE!